 - The Simmons Comprehensive Cancer Center Clinics, which provide a central location for oncology services and related outpatient care;

 - The new, three-story William P. Clements Jr. University Hospital Radiation Oncology Building, which consolidates a full spectrum of radiation treatment technology at one site on campus;

 - UT Southwestern Moncrief Cancer Institute in Fort Worth, which provides early cancer detection and survivorship services in Tarrant and surrounding rural counties and houses the UT Southwestern Simmons Cancer Center – Fort Worth, which provides chemotherapy, cancer imaging, and other services, plus access to clinical trials.

 Partner sites include:

-- The 862-bed, state-of-the-art Parkland Hospital, Dallas County’s safety-net hospital and the primary teaching institution for UT Southwestern;
+- The 862-bed Parkland Hospital, Dallas County’s safety-net hospital and the primary teaching institution for UT Southwestern;

 - The Pauline Allen Gill Center for Cancer and Blood Disorders at Children’s Health℠ Children’s Medical Center, the university’s primary pediatric teaching hospital.

 The Simmons Cancer Center serves a racially, ethnically, geographically, and socioeconomically diverse population of nearly 7 million people in 12 North Texas counties.
 Lung, hepatocellular, kidney, and breast cancers are major challenges in the region.